Cotidie/STEADY/algorithm/Union-Find.md

     - minus value indicates the root node.
     - the root's absolute value indicates the set's size.

-**find**: Search until the parent node is negative
+  - `find()`: Find which set an element `k` belongs => find root.
-**union(i, j)**
+  - `union()`: Merge two disjoint sets/trees => connect to one's root.
     1. find the root of each node
     2. if roots are the same, abort
     3. update the root of the node which has smaller size (merge to the bigger one)
     4. update the size of the parent node

 ### Array